paulnyabaro/python/README.md

 ##Python sets methods
 .keys -> returns all the keys
 .values -> returns all the values
-.items -> returns all the items
+.items -> returns all the items as a tuples in a list